wingkwong/leetcode-the-hard-way/solutions/2000-2099/2055-plates-between-candles-medium.md

         '''
             In this approach we will use three arrays left_candle, right_candle and candle_count.
-            * left candle is to store the number of candles left of a plate
+            * left candle is to store the last left candle index
-            * right candle is to store the number of candles right of a plate
+            * right candle is to store the last right candle index
-            * candle count is to store the number of candles at a given index
+            * candle count is to store the number of candles till a given index
         '''
         n = len(s)
         left_candle, right_candle = [0]*n,[0]*n